-It's her party and you can't wear what you want to!
-Kidding, because in most cases you totally can rock what you want at your BFF's bachelorette party (within reason, of course).
-However, oftentimes there are some bachelorette party dress code rules, like sporting those matching tees the maid of honor bought — you've got to be a good sport about.
-So for brides, guests and hostesses with the mostess, here are a few style rules to take into consideration when planning or attending your next bachelorette party.
+It's her party and you can't wear what you want to—just kidding!
+In most cases, you totally can rock what you want at your BFF's bachelorette party (within reason, of course).
+However, oftentimes there are some bachelorette party dress code rules, like being required to sport those matching tees the maid of honor bought.
+So for brides, guests, and hostesses, here are a few style rules to take into consideration when planning or attending your next bachelorette party.

 Meet the Expert